Deformations of quasi-Hamiltonian spaces: Abstract

 \section{Abstract}

 We introduce a notion of deformations of quasi-Hamiltonian $G$-spaces to Hamiltonian $G$-spaces and provide several examples.
 In particular, we show that the double $G \times G$ of a Lie group, viewed as a quasi-Hamiltonian $G \times G$-space, deforms smoothly to the cotangent bundle $T^*G$.
 Likewise, any conjugacy class of $G$ sufficiently close to the identity deforms to a coadjoint orbit.
-We further show that the moduli space of flat $G$-connections on a compact oriented surface with boundaries deforms to $T^*G^n$ for some $n$.
+We further show that the moduli space of flat $G$-connections on a compact oriented surface of genus $g$ with $r+1$ boundary components deforms to $T^*G^{r+g}$.